ergottli/Hack-GENESIS/README.md

 # ![freeLogo](https://user-images.githubusercontent.com/49564849/68621524-05391080-04e1-11ea-907f-c0314c61416f.jpeg)

-Quick search for information about a substance and in databases using the camera of your phone or tablet.
+Quick search information about a substance and in databases using the camera of your phone or tablet.

 ## Getting Started